A Comparison between the Metric Dimension and Zero Forcing Number of Trees and Unicyclic Graphs

-We have therefore proved that $\dim(T+e) \le Z(T+e)+1$ for any tree $T$ and for any $e \in E(\overline{T})$. \end{proof}
+We have therefore proved that $\dim(T+e) \le Z(T+e)+1$ for any tree $T$ and for any $e \in E(\overline{T})$.~ \end{proof}

-\begin{Rem} Figure \ref{D=Z+1} shows a unicyclic graph $G$ with $\dim(G)=Z(G)+1$: The black vertices in (A) form a minimum resolving set of $G$, whereas the black vertices in (B) form a minimum zero forcing set of $G$. \end{Rem}
+\begin{remark} Figure \ref{fig9} shows a unicyclic graph $G$ with $\dim(G)=Z(G)+1$: The black vertices in (a) form a minimum resolving set of $G$, whereas the black vertices in (b) form a minimum zero forcing set of $G$. \end{remark}

 In analogy with the well-known notion of cycle rank, we define ``the even cycle rank of $G$", denoted by $r_e(G)$, to be the minimum number of edges to delete from $G$ so that the resulting graph $G'$ contains no even cycles.
-We originally conjectured that $\dim(G)\leq Z(G)+r_{e}(G)$, but after the submission of the first draft of this paper, we found the following counter-example.\\
+We originally conjectured that $\dim(G)\leq Z(G)+r_{e}(G)$, but after the submission of the first draft of this paper, we found the following counter-example.